+TITLE: INTRODUCTION TO PSYCHOLOGICAL ASSESSMENT

+After the successful completion of this module, the student must be able to demonstrate:

-Assessment methods - Su immative: Formal examination Assessment plan: 50% Formative assessment and 50% Summative asse essment (1:1) Method of delivery: Full-time Module code: PSYC313 Semester 1 NQF level: 7, Credits: 16 TITLE: INTRODUCTION TO PSYCHOLOGICAL ASS ESSMENT Module outcomes: dent must be able to demonstrate: 5 nd clear understanding c plogical assessment in mu of the historical background and the Ilticultural South Africa, 5 of interpreting knowledge, including ent in the multicultural South African • an awareness, apprecia of moral, ethical, social, linguistic, cal assessment in South Africa with a knowledge and understa operties in the process of developing ological test as well as regarding psychological a an understanding of the key terms, ssessment, critical analysis of alternative and innovative approaches in psychological assessment, taking into consideration language, age, gender, cultural and educational background, - onduct appropriate to the practice of psychological assessmen nt, including ethical dilem mas in a digital world.
-Assessment methods - Formal formative: Written assignments, class activities and tests, group- and individual work Assessment methods - Summative: Formal examination Assessment plan: 50% Formative assessment a essment (1:1) Method of delivery: Full-time NOT levels 7 Credites 40 Module code: PSYC321 Semester 2 NQF level: 7, Credits: 16 TITLE: BASIC COUNSELLIN IG AND ETHICAL COND Module outcomes: 5 0 0 nodel, the therapeutic process, typical counselling techniques, a few selected application fields (e.g. crisis intervention and post-traumatic counselling) and the ethical code of counselling and a coherent and critical understanding of the relevant concepts, principles and theories of the field so that you can apply this in undefined, complex problem situations and thical dilemmas in case studies; • To evaluate simulated case studies in a sensible way and to apply the relevant theory • analyse case studies or examples (individually or in groups) and form an own opinion based on theoretical grounds and to communicate this in a report according to prescribed conventions of the discipline; • demonstrate a clear value and ethical system in all forms of communication and interaction with an awareness of human rights issues. ain practical problem situations To be able to take part in class discussions in a meaningful and responsible way
+- integrated knowledge and clear understanding of the historical background and the modern trends of psychological assessment in multicultural South Africa, - coherent understanding of the different ways of interpreting knowledge, including indigenous knowledge, in psychological assessment in the multicultural South African context, - an awareness, appreciation and understanding of moral, ethical, social, linguistic, religious and cultural diversity in using psychological assessment in South Africa with a focus on continuous personal and professional development, - knowledge and understanding of psychometric properties in the process of developing and evaluating a psychological test as well as an understanding of the key terms, concepts and principles regarding psychological assessment, - critical analysis of alternative and innovative approaches in psychological assessment, taking into consideration language, age, gender, cultural and educational background, - the ability to reflect on the values and ethical conduct appropriate to the practice of psychological assessment, including ethical dilemmas in a digital world.

+Written assignments, class activities and tests, group- and individual work

+TITLE: BASIC COUNSELLING AND ETHICAL CONDUCT

+- demonstrate a grounded knowledge of a general model, the therapeutic process, typical counselling techniques, a few selected application fields (e.g. crisis intervention and post-traumatic counselling) and the ethical code of counselling and a coherent and critical understanding of the relevant concepts, principles and theories of the field so that you can apply this in undefined, complex problem situations and ethical dilemmas in case studies; - To evaluate simulated case studies in a sensible way and to apply the relevant theory
-• To be able to take part in class discussions in a meaningful and responsible way regarding case studies

-- Be able to analyse and evaluate different case studies in different contexts - Be able to study independently and have the ability to acquire knowledge and evaluate it - To take responsibility for your own work and knowledge acquirement
+- analyse case studies or examples (individually or in groups) and form an own opinion based on theoretical grounds and to communicate this in a report according to prescribed conventions of the discipline; - demonstrate a clear value and ethical system in all forms of communication and interaction with an awareness of human rights issues. - Be able to gather more information regarding certain practical problem situations - To be able to take part in class discussions in a meaningful and responsible way regarding case studies - Be able to analyse and evaluate different case studies in different contexts - Be able to study independently and have the ability to acquire knowledge and evaluate it - To take responsibility for your own work and knowledge acquirement